concprog/augmentED-backend/README.md

-# Personal Fitness ChatBot (Version 2)
+# AugmentED: AI Augmented Learning Library - Backend

 ## Description

-This version of the Personal Fitness ChatBot is an advanced AI chatbot.
-It uses OpenAI's Language Models to simulate conversation and provide personalized fitness advice to users.
-Each response is tailored to the user's unique profile, which includes their age and fitness level.
+WIP - Nothing is finished yet

+AI:
+- Vector index querying almost working - for pdfs
+- custom retrieval and response synthesis next
+- ReAct later.. probably

+Backend:
+- User auth is done
+- working on conversations
+- need to make file uploading work and save in sql
+- SQL schema for everything

 ## Setup

-This project uses FastAPI, SQLAlchemy and OpenAI, and it requires Python 3.7+.
+This project uses FastAPI, SQLAlchemy, llama_index and llama_cpp_python, and it requires Python 3.10+.

 To start the application, navigate to the project folder and execute the command: